Police injured arresting knifeman near Buckingham Palace

 Officers approached after the man stopped his car just after 8.30 p.m. local time Friday in a "restricted area" on the Mall roundabout outside Buckingham Palace, the Queen's official residence and a major London tourist attraction.

 They spotted a "large bladed weapon" in his car and went to arrest him, at which point two male police officers suffered minor injuries to their arms.

-The officers were taken to the hospital for treatment and have since been discharged.
+They were discharged following hospital treatment.

 The suspect was also taken to a London hospital to be treated for minor injuries and has now been taken to a central London police station for questioning.